Exploring Root Causes and Developing New Treatments for Ankylosing Spondylitis

 Share on social media

 Ankylosing spondylitis (AS) is a form of arthritis that primarily affects the spine and joints, but patients often experience inflammation in other parts of the body, particularly the eyes.
-Dr. James Rosenbaum, Senior Vice President of Research at Corvus Pharmaceuticals, is working to uncover the underlying causes of AS and develop new treatments.
+Dr. James Rosenbaum, at Good Samaritan Foundation, is working to uncover the underlying causes of AS and develop new treatments.

 “We don’t know exactly what provokes the immune system in ankylosing spondylitis, and it’s also a mystery why the eye is involved in a disease that primarily affects the joints,” says Rosenbaum.
 “My project aims to better understand this connection and the root cause of the disease.”